phips28/gh-action-bump-version/README.md

 #### **wording:**
 Customize the messages that trigger the version bump.
-It must be a string, case sensitive, coma separated  (optional).
+It must be a string, case sensitive, comma separated  (optional).
 Example:
 ```yaml
 - name:  'Automated Version Bump'
   uses:  'phips28/gh-action-bump-version@master'